-Memorial University is pursuing a number of goals in response to “A Special Obligation,” the report of a 2009 Presidential Task Force on Aboriginal Initiatives.
-The Office the Special Advisor to the President on Aboriginal Affairs coordinates this work in collaboration with other University offices and personnel.
+The Office of Indigenous Affairs pursues a number of goals in response to “A Special Obligation“, the report of a 2009 Presidential Task Force on Aboriginal Initiatives, through collaboration with other university offices and personnel.

 ABORIGINAL AFFAIRS LISTSERV

 An Aboriginal Affairs Listserv has been established to share information on Indigenous-related events, activities, courses, etc.

 Please send an email to email@example.com if you wish to subscribe to our email list.